Neha/develop-your-first-CLI-workshop/README.md

 # How to run it?

 1. Go to the desire folder. eg :

-`cd session-2/resume-cli`
+        `cd session-2/myprofile`

 2. Install the dependency

         `npm install`

-3. From the root of the `resume-cli` run the following command to start the application
+3. From the root of the `myprofile` run the following command to start the application

         `node index.js`

+**If you are only interested in the end code then clone the `session-4` folder.**

+# How to make it Executable?

+1. Add `#!/usr/bin/env node` on the top of `index.js`.
+2. In `package.json`, add section of `bin`

+        `"bin": {
+            "myprofile": "./index.js"
+        }`

+3. Now go to the terminal and write

+         `myprofile`

+# Publish to NPM

+1. Create an account in npmjs.com
+2. On terminal run the following command & enter the username and password.

+        `npm login`

+3. To publish

+        `npm publish`

+    You can check your package after publishing : https://www.npmjs.com/~{username}/{package-name}

 # :hearts: Collabrations